Schedule

 • Kovarik on Print Revolution

-• See a model Annotated Bibliography – from a Senior IS – linked on our Handouts page
+• For an example of excellent annotations, see a model Annotated Bibliography – from a Senior IS – linked on our Handouts page

 • See the copyright page for Kovarik – linked here – for the details for the bibliographical citation.
 Actually, I’ll make this easier for you and provide the correct citation.
 Note that we allow leaving off the place of publication for contemporary publishers.
 And note that bibliographical citation looks different from a footnote citation.